 It is recommended that students taking online classes at Portland Community College first pursue their concerns locally.
 Students taking online classes at Portland Community College who reside out-of-state should follow the Grievance Procedures to resolve concerns as noted in the Students Rights Section of the Student Rights and Responsibilities Handbook.
 This procedure does not apply to any other dispute.

 Any other complaint about college services, programs, or activities not addressed in the Student Rights Section of the Student Rights and Responsibilities Handbook should be put in writing and sent to the campus Dean of Student Development or designee, who will forward it to the appropriate administrator.
-Complaint Forms are available at any campus ASPCC Office, Information Booth, or Admissions Office.
+You can submit a complaint form online or in person.

 Contact the Dean of Student Development on one of the campuses: